siddharthyayavaram/siddharthyayavaram.github.io/_pages/about.md

   - /about.html
 ---

-I am a Master's student in Computer Science at Carnegie Mellon University, specializing in NLP and Machine Learning.
-I am also a gold medalist from BITS Pilani, where I completed my Bachelor's in Computer Science.
+Hello, I’m Siddharth Yayavaram

+I’m a Master’s student in Natural Language Processing and Machine Learning at Carnegie Mellon University.
+I earned my Bachelor’s degree in Computer Science from BITS Pilani, graduating as the Institute Gold Medalist (Rank 1) with a **GPA of 9.97/10**.